 However, Wrapped Bitcoin (WBTC), on the other hand, which is a Bitcoin backed 1:1 ERC20 token, can be used on Ethereum platforms.
 It can also be used in the DeFi marketplace for a variety of actions like trading, staking, and exchanging.
 This is what allows Bitcoin holders to get involved in DeFi.

-Difference Between a DeFi Coin and a DeFi Token
+Difference Between A DeFi Coin & A DeFi Token

 The difference between a coin and a token is that a DeFi coin runs on its own blockchain, hence, it is a native asset, while a DeFi token is a cryptocurrency token that is built on an existing blockchain, using a standard such as ERC (for the Ethereum blockchain), BEP, TRC, OMNI, SPL, etc.

-What DeFi Categories are Coins and Tokens Used For?
+What DeFi Categories Are Coins & Tokens Used For?

 1 Decentralized Exchanges (DEXs)

 A large makeup of the DeFi market are decentralized exchanges (DEXs), which currently have $29 billion dollars in total value locked.
 DEXs are where investors and traders can freely trade between various cryptocurrencies.
 Some of the top DEXs include Curve Finance, Uniswap, SushiSwap, Balancer, and Bancor.

 The platform coins for these DEXs, which include UNI, CRV, SUSHI, BAL, and BNT, are DeFi tokens since they are all built on the Ethereum blockchain.

 Some of the top DeFi lending protocols include Aave, Maker, and Compound, which allow users to borrow assets, earn interest on deposits, and engage in loans.
 Each of these lending protocols has its own corresponding DeFi tokens.